13protons/13protons/content/resume.md

   <template #location>Detroit, MI</template>
 </resume-meta>

-I freelance under the name 13protons, and provide full stack development and design services for web based projects.
-Portfolio can be found at 13protons.com
+I freelance under the name 13protons, and provide a range of services for web based projects.

 ## Apigee